 Advice on Choosing a Guesthouse in Tonga

 Travelling to a new country, even if you’re an experienced traveller, means figuring out the new styles of accommodations.
-Guesthouses are one of the most common types of accommodation in Tonga, which are a good way to stay in the main towns of the islands on a budget.
+Guesthouses are one of the most common types of accommodation in Tonga, which is a good way to stay in the main towns of the islands on a budget.
 While there are often many guesthouses in the same area, how do you choose the right one for your needs?
 We go over how to choose a guesthouse in Tonga in the guide below.

-Quick Things You Need to Know About Staying in a Guesthouse in Tonga
+5 Things You Need to Know About Staying in a Guesthouse in Tonga

 - Guesthouses are the cheapest type of accommodation in Tonga